Alexandria Township, New Jersey

 Alexandria Township is a township in Hunterdon County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 4,809, a decrease of 129 (−2.6%) from the 2010 census count of 4,938, which in turn reflected an increase of 240 (+5.1%) from the 4,698 counted in the 2000 census.

 Alexandria was formed by Royal charter on March 5, 1765, from portions of Bethlehem Township, and was incorporated as one of New Jersey's initial 104 townships by an act of the New Jersey Legislature on February 21, 1798.
-Portions of the township were taken to form Frenchtown (April 4, 1867), Holland Township (April 13, 1874, restored to Alexandria on March 4, 1878, and recreated on March 11, 1879) and Milford (April 15, 1911).
+Portions of the township were taken to form Frenchtown (April 4, 1867) and Holland Township (April 13, 1874, restored to Alexandria on March 4, 1878, and recreated on March 11, 1879).
 The township was named for James Alexander, a surveyor who served as New Jersey Attorney General and who had acquired 10000 acres of land in the area in 1744.

 Geography

 According to the United States Census Bureau, the township had a total area of 27.75 square miles (71.87 km^{2}), including 27.53 square miles (71.31 km^{2}) of land and 0.22 square miles (0.56 km^{2}) of water (0.79%).

 Unincorporated communities, localities and place names located partially or completely within the township include Everittstown, Little York, Mechlings Corner, Mount Pleasant, Mount Salem, Palmyra and Swinesburg.
 Pittstown is an unincorporated community that is also spread across Franklin Township and Union Township.

-The township borders the municipalities of Bethlehem Township, Franklin Township, Frenchtown, Holland Township, Kingwood Township, Milford and Union Township in Hunterdon County; and both Bridgeton Township and Tinicum Township in Bucks County across the Delaware River border with the Commonwealth of Pennsylvania.
+The township borders the municipalities of Bethlehem Township, Franklin Township, Frenchtown, Holland Township, Kingwood Township, Milford and Union Township in Hunterdon County; and both Bridgeton Township and Tinicum Township in Bucks County across the Delaware River border with Pennsylvania.